There are about 240 tribes living in Brazil today, totaling around 900,000 people, or 0.4% of Brazil’s population.

 © G. Miranda/FUNAI/Survival

 Brazil is home to more uncontacted peoples than anywhere on the planet.
-It is now thought that approximately 80 such groups live in the Amazon.
+It is now thought that over 100 such groups live in the Amazon.
 Some number several hundred and live in remote border areas in Acre state and in protected territories such as the Vale do Javari, on the border with Peru.
 Others are scattered fragments, the survivors of tribes virtually wiped out by the impacts of the rubber boom and expanding agriculture in the last century.
 Many, such as the nomadic Kawahiva, who number a few dozen, are fleeing loggers and ranchers invading their land.

 As pressure mounts to exploit their lands, all uncontacted Indians are extremely vulnerable both to violent attack (which is common), and to diseases widespread elsewhere like flu and measles, to which they have no immunity.